Introduction

 • raise awareness of the performance of societies

-All societies are required to publicly report five PIs, reflecting the safety, permanency and well-being of children and youth.
+All societies are required to publicly report five PIs, reflecting the safety, permanency and well-being of children and youth receiving their services.

 The ministry first publicly posted aggregate data and society-level results for the five PIs, in June 2016.
-The ministry is now posting eight years of provincial aggregate and society-level results (2010-11 to 2017-18) on this site through a series of linked pages.
-For technical reasons, some societies are unable to provide all of their results as they transition from their legacy case management system to the Child Protection Information Network (CPIN).
-Also, several Indigenous societies have not been operating long enough to have the two years of data required.
-The ministry has also delayed its request for recent reporting results because of the COVID‑19 pandemic.
+The ministry is now posting ten years of provincial aggregate and society-level results (2010-11 to 2019-20) on this site through a series of linked pages.
+For technical reasons, some societies are unable to provide all of their results in the two years following their transition from their legacy case management system to the Child Protection Information Network (CPIN).
+Also, some Indigenous societies had not operated long enough to have the two years of data required or had not participated in public reporting this year pending clarification on how this reporting reflects Indigenous data governance.
+Additionally, there have been delays in reporting because of the COVID-19 pandemic.

 Performance indicators